4.8 on

 Cold weather charging quirks often surprise van owners, but they are normal and easy to manage.
 Every lithium system has clear heat limits, and knowing them helps you avoid unintentional damage and protect your investment.

-With a little planning and a few warm-up steps, your power system will work dependably all winter long.
+With a little planning and a few warm-up steps, your power system will work dependably all winter long, even when you’re dealing with sub-freezing battery charging conditions.

 Frequently Asked Questions